mcerd4/TryHackMe/Investigating Windows/Readme.md

 ### Which user logged in last?
-> I need to see what users have access to this machine and find who was logged most previously.
+> First, I need to see what users have access to this machine then find who logged in most previously.
 For this I use the command ```net user```<br>Below I can see that it was Administrator.

 ![Last User Login](https://github.com/user-attachments/assets/f3daeb63-2d51-4f6e-8eaf-128628e78647)